-I have experience working with a wide range of needs which include: bereavement, anxiety, depression, work related stress, sexual assault and rape, childhood sexual abuse, childhood trauma, symptoms of PTSD, low self-esteem, mental breakdown, relationship breakdown and dilemmas, chronic illness, chronic pain, bulimia, relationship dilemmas, difficulties with career decisions, infertility, infant loss.
+I have experience working with a wide range of needs and issues: bereavement, anxiety, depression, work related stress, sexual assault and rape, childhood sexual abuse, childhood trauma, symptoms of PTSD, low self-esteem, mental breakdown, relationship breakdown and dilemmas, chronic illness, chronic pain, binge eating, relationship dilemmas, difficulties with career decisions, infertility, infant loss.
 My qualifications and certificates are listed below.

-Personal experience has been a vast resource for learning also: I am well placed to work with the problems of living as an ex-pat; professional and personal issues of artists and creatives; problems associated with raising children with chronic medical conditions; and with pregnancy loss and reproductive trauma.
+Personal experience has been a vast resource for learning also: I am well placed to work with the problems and difficulties of living as an ex-pat; the difficulties faced by professional artists and creatives; the problems and difficulties associated with raising children with chronic medical conditions; and the problems and difficulties following pregnancy loss and reproductive trauma.

 Bsc (Soc Sci) Hons Psychology (University of Southampton)

 Certificate in Trauma Counselling (Wealden College) with Joanna Beazley Richards

 Diploma in Hypnotherapy (Hampshire School of Hypnotherapy)

 Level 1 Certificate Person-Centred Arts Therapy including Skills with Dinah Brown

 Level 1 Emotion-Focused Psychotherapy (University of Strathclyde) with Robert Elliot